MicrosoftDocs/PowerShell-Docs/developer/format/entryselectedby-element-for-customentry-for-customcontrol-for-view-format.md

 ---
 # EntrySelectedBy Element for CustomEntry for CustomControl for View (Format)

-Defines the .NET Framework types that use this custom entry or the condition that must exist for this entry to be used.
+Defines the .NET types that use this custom entry or the condition that must exist for this entry to be used.

 Configuration Element (Format)
 ViewDefinitions Element (Format)